 There are many elements to impressing a college during the application process—your GPA, ACT/SAT scores, essays, extracurricular activities, honors, the application itself.
-But there’s another way you can boost your chances—the college interview.
+But there’s another way you can boost your chances—nail a college interview.
 If you’re very interested in a specific college, you can meet with an admissions officer during your visit and have a sit-down interview with them.
 After all, the best way to get to know a person is by having a real conversation with them, not just glancing over a summary on some paper.

 So if you’re gearing up for a college interview of your own, or are at the very least considering doing one, here are some tips to keep in mind before you walk through the doors!